sayanta01/JS/notes/fullstackopen/00-fundamentals-of-web-apps/general-info.md

 - The browser sends initial HTTP GET request and receives HTML with JavaScript links then browser loads and runs the JS, which may include event handlers that trigger additional requests (to fetch JSON data)

-# Document Object Model: (API) that enables programmatic modification of the element trees
+# Document Object Model: Api that enables programmatic modification of the element trees
 <!-- - The following code creates a new node, assigns it to the variable ul, and adds some child nodes to it: -->
 <!-- `var ul = document.createElement('ul') -->
 <!--  data.forEach(function(note) { -->